Put a Spin on Tradition

 Life’s biggest moments often cause people to pause and reflect on those now missing in their lives.
 Some couples may decide they’re emotionally comfortable to include a remembrance of their departed loved ones at their ceremony or reception.

-If you’re looking to remember your Dad who has passed, here are a few ideas:
+If you’re looking to honor your dad who has passed, here are a few ideas:

 - Print a prayer, poem, or anecdote on the backside of the program